 You will need 2 pipe nipples at least 4 inches long with 1/4" NPT for 0323 and 0523 products, or 3/8" NPT on one end for 0823 and 1023 products.
-No nlpples are needed if the unit does not have a muffler box.
+No nipples are needed if the unit does not have a muffler box.

-- Remove filter and muffler cap (#9).
+- Remove filter and multiler cap (#9).
 Remove 5 bolts.
+Use a small hammer to tap on - Remove 5 bolts.
 Use a small hammer to tap on muffler box to remove it.
 Attach pipe nipples where muffler caps were removed. - Start product and add flushing solvent to the inlet port.
-If using liquid solvent, pour several tablespoons directly into the inlet port.
-If using Gast AH255B, spray solvent for 5-10 seconds into inlet port.
+It using liquid solvent, pour several tablespoons directly into the inlet port.
+II using Gast AH255B, spray solvent for 5-10 seconds into inlet port.
 Place towel over exhaust port to clean up solvent. - Plug inlet port for 20-30 seconds.
 Listen for changes in the sound of the pump.
 If pump sounds smooth, go to next step.
-If pump does not sound like it is running smoothly, installing a Service Kit will be required (See Service). - Release vacuum. - Repeat steps 3-5 three or four times.

-If Option 1 is not successful, remove the end plate
+If pump does not sound like it is running smoothly, installing a Service Kit will be required (See Service).
+Release vacuum. - 6.
+Repeat steps 3-5 three or four times. - If Option 1 is not successful, remove the end plate and examine.